mikeschinkel/userland-packages/README.md

 ## PHP Versions supported
 Userland Packages was developed using PHP `8.3.9` and thus supports PHP `8.3.x`, but probably also earlier `8.x` versions too.
-If you find features that are pre-`8.3.x` please let me know in the issues.
+If you find errors with using `8.0.x` through `8.2.x` please let me know in the issues.

 ## Use-Cases